 Custom model APIs

 To address these, Automation Anywhere has developed custom model APIs to define and connect to custom generative AI models.
-These API function by seeding information about the model, including its vendor, name, authentication mechanism, input parameters, and output mapping, into the database of a Control Room instance.
+This API function by registering information about the model, including its vendor, name, authentication mechanism, input parameters, and output mapping, within the Control Room database.

 Custom model API